Teddy Roosevelt: The 26th Retrospective

-Roosevelt’s response was to back a local revolution, which created the nation of Panama, in exchange for the right to build a canal there.
+Roosevelt’s response was to back a local revolution, which created the nation of Panama on November 3, 1903, in exchange for the right to build a canal there.
 He was criticized for fomenting revolution and underhanded diplomacy with independent American republics, but Roosevelt would not care stating, “I didn’t steal the canal.
 I built it”.

-It was the largest engineering project ever undertaken, and became one of the wonders of the world when completed.
+It was the largest engineering project ever undertaken, and became one of the wonders of the world when completed on August 15, 1914.
 Teddy Roosevelt thought it was his single biggest contribution to world civilization.

 Europeans were also beginning to venture into Latin America at the turn of the 20th century.
-Roosevelt saw them as a strategic threat and, without consulting Congress or asking permission of Latin America, introduced the Roosevelt Corollary to the Monroe Doctrine declaring the United States in charge of the western hemisphere.
+Roosevelt saw them as a strategic threat, and without consulting Congress or asking permission of Latin America, introduced the Roosevelt Corollary to the Monroe Doctrine in his 1904 State of the Union Address, after the Venezuela Crisis of 1902-03, declaring the United States in charge of the western hemisphere.
 Specifically, Roosevelt stated America held police power to enforce good behavior in countries of the western hemisphere.

 Big Stick Diplomacy

 TR backed up bold declarations like these with his “Big Stick”.
 “Speak softly and carry a big stick” were the words outlining his philosophy meaning restrained speech while always remaining militarily ready.
 The big stick is your arsenal and the idea was to intimidate other countries.
 Every perceived action against America would be known to have consequences.